 One of the best, and most iconic, views of New York City is from one of the most famous bridges in the world… The Brooklyn Bridge.
 This is probably free things to do in New York City the best thing I’ve ever done in New York.
 The views are truly breathtaking and I don’t say that lightly.
 Nearly all of the key figures in building the bridge were Irish or Irish-American, so I have a little soft spot for it anyways :p

 Oh and after you cross the bridge, you MUST visit DUMBO!
 Keep scrolling to read more.

+No definitive free things to do in New York City list would be complete without this one.
 All dramatics aside, I would move to DUMBO tomorrow!
 Where and what is DUMBO?
 The answer is in its name.
 DUMBO is Down Under Manhattan Bridge Overpass.
 When you cross the Brooklyn Bridge, you’ll see it signposted, just stay to the left and follow the signs.

 It’s the most beautiful, chilled out town with UN-BE-LIEVE-ABLE views of Manhattan!
 Look…